Best of the Phoenix Helix Podcast

 - Website Resources and Newsletter (1:46)

-- My website is full of resources to complement the podcast, including a weekly Paleo AIP Recipe Roundtable, detailed show notes for every podcast, and new articles published on the weeks between podcasts.
+- My website is full of resources to complement the podcast, including a large AIP Recipe Collection, detailed show notes for every podcast, and new articles published on the weeks between podcasts.
 If you don’t want to miss out, subscribe to my weekly newsletter.

 - Meet Meagen (4:02)